 When someone knows how to manage up in a healthy and appropriate way, they probably do a lot of the following.

 Those engaged in managing up never duck a question, blend into the background, or sit with confusion.
-They’re aware of their manager’s preferred avenue of communication and take the initiative to reach out with questions, updates, and feedback.
+They’re aware of their manager’s preferred channel of communication.
+They take the initiative to reach out with questions, updates, and feedback.

 What this looks like: A manager prefers reaching out via email, and only during business hours.
 The managing-up employee keeps most communications inside these times and places.
 Their messages are direct, concise, and skimmable.

-Mutual appreciation is a natural function in a culture of recognition, but it’s also a key behavior in managing up.
-Gratitude and acknowledgement of a manager’s efforts are essential to the rapport-building and open exchanges that make the technique successful.
+Mutual appreciation is a natural function in a culture of recognition.
+It’s also a key behavior in managing up.
+Gratitude and acknowledgement of a manager’s efforts are essential to rapport-building and open exchanges.
+Those are what make the technique successful.

 What this looks like: If there are specific instances where management’s leadership was a benefit, say so.
 Appreciating recognition is welcome, too.
 “Thank you for recognizing my contributions to this campaign.
 Your advice on the launch was a big help.”

 Having a clear view of what a manager expects of an employee makes it easier for them to pivot when circumstances change.
 There’s also no attempt on the employee’s behalf to appear faultless or “better” than their coworkers.
-Because so much of managing up involves awareness of each individual as a human, mistakes are addressed head-on.
+So much of managing up involves awareness of each individual as a human, so mistakes are addressed head-on.

 What this looks like: Staying flexible when priorities change and seeking alternative solutions to challenges.
 Managing-up employees may also be the first to identify a mistake they made and suggest what they’d do differently in the future.